How to Remove/Delete Directory in Linux (Full Guide) - Qiling

 The rmdir command consists of the following alternatives:

-To eliminate those directories using the rmdir command, add them in reverse order of hierarchy.
-Using the -v alternative, It lists each step of the process as the output:
+To eliminate directories using the rmdir command, add them in reverse order of hierarchy.
+The -v option lists each step of the process, making the output visible.

 rmdir -v example/test example